 Some photographers have strict rules for when they choose to photograph newborns.
-Others will photograph an eight-week-old and consider it under the banner of a "newborn sessions."
+Others will photograph an eight-week-old and consider it under the banner of a "newborn session."
 Some photographers will even photograph the birth or come to your hospital as soon as your baby arrives.
 So what are newborn photos exactly, when should you schedule them, and when's the ideal time to take them?

 What is a Newborn Session?